aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 ```

 The key is the resource type, and the value is the list of properties that require replacement.

-This file will be used during execution of `cfn2ts` so that every resource passes the right values for these new properties.
-For example:
+> We might be able to leverage the work already done by cfn-lint: [StatefulResources.json](https://github.com/aws-cloudformation/cfn-lint/blob/main/src/cfnlint/data/AdditionalSpecs/StatefulResources.json)
+> However, we also need the list of properties that require replacement for these resources.
+We can probably collaborate with cfn-lint on this.

+Using this file, we can generate the correct constructor, for example:

 ```ts
 export class CfnBucket extends cdk.CfnResource implements cdk.IInspectable {